 Einer Boberg, who was the first president of the IFA, got me involved with volunteer work at the international level.
 Ken St. Louis of Morgantown, West Virginia, has commented in an interview that Boberg was chosen as the first president because he was diplomatic, knew how to bring people together, and had a track record for getting things done.
 As well, he wasn’t involved in such work just to add something impressive to his resume.

 During those years of volunteer work, Boberg shared with me a comment that has influenced my thinking ever since.
 He told me that some of the people, that we were working with, were data-oriented, and some were not.
 That distinction – between being data-oriented and not being data-oriented – has stayed with me.
+When I think of data, I have in mind both quantitative data and qualitative data as well.

-After Boberg’s comment, I began to read about the concept of evidence-based practice.
+After Boberg’s comment about data, I began to read about the concept of evidence-based practice.
 Marilyn Langevin and Deborah Kully, active in treatment and research at ISTAR in those years, have published several key articles about this topic.
 In the years that followed, I’ve also come to realize that how data is framed – how facts and evidence are positioned inside of a conceptual framework – is also a critical variable, when we consider how we go about using data.

 International Stuttering Association